 Based on reponses of different crops to varied secondary and micronutrients either in isolation or combined form, the MAHADHAN TOTAL combo has been formulated for sugarcane and the same demanded and used by many sugarcane growers .As such, It has given very encouraging results.
 They are explained herewith.

-Fertilizer security is pre- requisite to food security.
-The low and declining crop response to fertilizers from 15 to 6 kg grain per kg of NPK fertilizer has become a cause of concern.
+Fertiliser security is pre- requisite to food security.
+The low and declining crop response to fertilisers from 15 to 6 kg grain per kg of NPK fertiliser has become a cause of concern.
 The increasing deficiencies of secondary and micronutrients have started affecting crop response to applied NPK.
 All plants require an adequate quantity of essential nutrients at right time for their proper growth, development and optimum yield.
 The soils of India under crops are generally low in N P S and Zn while the deficiencies of other nutrients are reported in certain regions.
-There is a big gap of about 10 m MT between demand of nutrients for food production and supply of nutrients through chemical fertilizers.
+There is a big gap of about 10 m MT between demand of nutrients for food production and supply of nutrients through chemical fertilisers.
 The mounting pressure of boosting production from limited land would further deplete the finite micronutrients soil resource and aggravate the deficiency.
 The micronutrients deficiency are now wide spread especially zinc and iron throughout the country and that of manganese and boron in specific soil areas (19a).
-India ranks third largest user of fertilizers.
-However, the average consumption of fertilizers comes hardly 89 kg/ha against 141 kg/ha in 2010-11 (14).
+India ranks third largest user of fertilisers.
+However, the average consumption of fertilisers comes hardly 89 kg/ha against 141 kg/ha in 2010-11 (14).

 Material and Methods